CloudReactor/docs/index.md

 ### Set up AWS infrastructure, link to CloudReactor

 First, we have to set up the serverless AWS infrastructure (ECS) where your tasks will run, and link it to CloudReactor.

-More specifically:
+Here are the key pieces required:
 1. Infrastructure to run tasks in your AWS environment: ECS cluster, VPC, etc.
 2. A role in AWS that allows CloudReactor to schedule and manage tasks that you deploy
 3. Letting CloudReactor know what that role and other AWS settings is

 You might already have some of this set up (e.g. an ECS cluster, or a VPC) -- or you might not.

-Either way, we've created a [super easy AWS Setup Wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard) that can ensure you have everything you need.
+Either way, we've created a [super easy AWS Setup Wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard) that ensures you have all the above set up.
 It takes < 15 minutes.

-Because the AWS Setup Wizard will be setting up ECS clusters, VPCs, subnets etc., you'll need to run it with AWS Administrator user privileges.
+Because the AWS Setup Wizard will be setting up ECS clusters, VPCs, subnets etc., <strong>you'll need to run it with AWS Administrator user privileges</strong>.
 The code behind the wizard can be inspected at the above link.

 If you don't want to use the Setup Wizard for some reason, you can refer to the [manual setup instructions](docs/manual_setup.md).